 NAM2020 will bring together astronomers and space scientists for the UK’s largest annual astronomy and space science event, taking place at the University of Bath from 12-17 July 2020.
 Leading scientists from around the world will present cutting-edge research, and the conference will mark the society’s anniversary with a wide programme of public engagement events.

-Call for session proposals now open
+Call for session proposals have now closed

 For information or queries about NAM2020 please contact the organisers.